 The novel draws from recorded history to weave a narrative of passion, desperation, love and tragedy.
 It is the story of how one small town became swept up in a whirlwind and brought an end to one of the most infamous criminal careers in history.

-About the author: Aidan Phelan is the writer and historian for A Guide to Australian Bushranging, which has been bringing Australia’s outlaw heritage to a worldwide audience since 2017.
+Aidan Phelan is the writer and historian for A Guide to Australian Bushranging, an online resource that has been bringing Australia’s outlaw heritage to a worldwide audience since 2017.
 Glenrowan is his first novel.
 He has also worked as an illustrator and regularly provides illustrations for An Outlaw’s Journal by Georgina Stones.
-He is also developing Glenrowan as a TV miniseries with Matthew Holmes (The Legend of Ben Hall.)
+He is also developing Glenrowan as a television mini-series with Matthew Holmes (writer and director of The Legend of Ben Hall.)
 He is also a member of the Australian Crime Writers Association.

 Aidan has a Bachelor of Arts and a Diploma of Education, and studied writing and editing at what is now known as Melbourne Polytechnic.
 He was born and raised in the suburbs of Melbourne and developed a fascination with the story of Ned Kelly on his first visit to Glenrowan as a child.
 This soon grew to be a consuming passion for Australian history, culminating in the creation of A Guide to Australian Bushranging; a repository for the information he has gathered on the subject of colonial banditry, incorporating reviews and articles about the associated popular culture.